Maksymilian Granieczny

-Maksymilian Granieczny (born 7 July 2005) is a Polish professional volleyball player who plays as a libero for the PlusLiga club, Jastrzębski Węgiel and the Poland national team.
+Maksymilian Granieczny (born 7 July 2005) is a Polish professional volleyball player who plays as a libero for Ślepsk Suwałki and the Poland national team.

 Early life

 When he was five, Granieczny began training in rhythmic gymnastics in Radlin, where Leszek Blanik's father was the club president.
 At that time, Blanik, among others, was his coach.
 On 12 May 2012, the Radlin Mayor's Cup Gymnastics Tournament was held at the Leszek Blanik Gymnastics Facility in Radlin.
 He placed second in the junior gymnastics all-around.
 His father inspired him to develop an interest in volleyball.
 Granieczny's father played volleyball from elementary school.
 Later, his mother, Alicja, and his father played amateur volleyball with friends.
 At the age of nine, he began training in volleyball.
 His first coach was Małgorzata Łosek.

 Career

 Club

 As a 15-year-old, Granieczny made his Champions League debut on 24 September 2020, in a group stage qualifier against Dutch club Draisma Dynamo Apeldoorn.
 He also made his PlusLiga debut on 1 November 2020, in a match against Trefl Gdańsk in the 21st round of the 2020–21 PlusLiga.